 - A walk in the cold can cure the winter blues.
 Seasonal Affective Disorder (SAD) affects 1 in 6 people.
 While it is more common in teens and adults, kids can experience the winter blues, too.
 Spending too much time indoors can be tough, especially if your kids are the energetic type who love the outdoors.
 They might feel trapped in the house and a quick walk around the neighborhood is always a welcome change, irrespective of the weather.
 A good walk in the cool weather serves to increase the adrenaline and endorphin levels and these are responsible for making us become happier people.

 - A winter walk can be a learning opportunity.
-Take the opportunity to turn the walk into a learning moment for kids and adults.
+Take the opportunity to turn a winter walk into a learning moment for kids and adults.
 If you live in a place near the woods where some animals can be found, this creates the opportunity to talk about animals that thrive in the colder weather, which animals hibernate and what happens to animals when it is cold or snow falls.
 The changing landscape can also provide an opportunity for new observations.
 Just last week our son spotted some squirrel nests that were normally covered by the leaves.
 We also often find mushrooms, pinecones and all kinds of natural treasures.
 When the snow falls we are also provided with the opportunity to observe animal tracks.
 You might be surprised to find yourself learning a thing or two as well.
 Try this winter scavenger hunt activity for a fun learning experience.

 - Cold leads to the development of our senses.
 Some scientific studies show that cold promotes better brain function.
 The senses of smell, listening, sight and even feeling could be amplified by the cold.
 This will enable you to create a deeper connection with your kids and probably have better conversations when you take a stroll in the cool weather outside.